 When your thyroid gland comes under attack from malfunctioning immune cells, it impairs your thyroid's ability to make thyroid hormone and eventually an underactive thyroid (hypothyroidism).
 Hashimoto's thyroiditis is the most common cause of hypothyroidism.

 Some of the triggering factors are- stress, pregnancy, parturition(giving birth) and smoking cigarettes.

 DIAGNOSIS AND TREATMENT

-- Laboratory testing of hypothyroidism which is- an elevated thyroid stimulating hormone (TSH) with or without a low thyroid hormone (Free T4 levels).
+Laboratory testing of hypothyroidism is- an elevated thyroid-stimulating hormone (TSH) with or without a low thyroid hormone (Free T4 levels).

-- Removing food from diet that can trigger immune reactions the disease like artficial sweeteners, fast food, dairy products etc.
+Removing food from a diet that can trigger immune reactions to the disease like artificial sweeteners, fast food, dairy products, etc.

-- Adding anti inflammatory products in diet like turmeric, coconut oil, fresh fruits, vegetables andprobiotics can help in moderating immune responses.
+Adding anti-inflammatory products to diets like turmeric, coconut oil, fresh fruits, vegetables and probiotics can help in moderating immune responses.

 DO’S AND DON’TS

-- Goitrogens(that cause goitre) common in cruciferous vegetables such as: cauliflower,cabbage and broccoli
+Goitrogens(that cause goiter) common in cruciferous vegetables such as cauliflower,cabbage, and broccoli